TonChu/swapm/README.md

  - Withdraw money
  - Wallet’s balance & Transaction balance
  - Display transaction history for their wallets
+ - Money is integer, decimal should be supported later
 ## Architecture

 - SwapM is structured based on MVC from the latest Rails